Maureen Langloss

 MAL_headshot_colorMaureen Langloss is a lawyer-turned-writer and mother of three living in NYC.
 Maureen serves as Editor-in-Chief at Split Lip Magazine, a review that publishes voice-driven fiction, poetry, memoir, and art.

-Maureen’s story, “I Am in It,” in Alaska Quarterly Review made the Distinguished Stories list in The Best American Short Stories, 2022, edited by Andrew Sean Greer.
-Maureen is the recipient of the 2020 Copper Nickel Editor’s Prize in Prose.
-Her work appeared in the 2019 Best Small Fictions anthology and has been nominated for a Pushcart Prize and Best of the Net.
-Her second novel made the Short-list for Finalists in the William Faulkner-William Wisdom Creative Writing Competition, Novel Category.
+Maureen’s writing has made the Distinguished Stories list in The Best American Short Stories and been the recipient of the Copper Nickel Editor’s Prize in Prose.
+Her work has appeared in the Best Small Fictions anthology and been nominated for a Pushcart Prize and Best of the Net.
+Her second novel made the Short-list for Finalists in the William Faulkner-William Wisdom Creative Writing Competition, Novel Category, and her short story collection was a 2026 semi-finalist for Black Lawrence Press’s Hudson Prize.
+She was also recently a semi-finalist for American Short Fiction’s Halifax Ranch Prize.

-Maureen received her AB from Harvard College and her JD from Harvard Law School.
+Maureen received her AB from Harvard College, phi beta kappa, and her JD from Harvard Law School.
 She was a member of the Poetry Board of The Harvard Advocate, Fiction/Poetry Editor of Lighthouse Magazine (a feminist undergrad publication), and Co-Executive Editor of the Civil Rights-Civil Liberties Law Review.
 She received a Michael C. Rockefeller Fellowship to do women’s rights work in Chile and was a consultant for the Center for Reproductive Rights, studying the incidents of incarceration for abortion in Santiago.
 Maureen practiced law at Human Rights Watch and at Cleary, Gottlieb, Steen & Hamilton, where she was a Latin America specialist.

 info[at]maureenlangloss[dot]com